O'Hara Group

 URLs are fetched from the client browser.
 In other words, it is the user's browser (not the Confluence server) that makes the network request to the server hosting your JSON/YAML definition.

-Therefore credentials that required to access the URL need to be made available to the browser.
+Therefore credentials that are required to access the URL need to be made available to the browser.

 Access tokens supplied either as part of the URL, or in the GitHub Access Token field in the macro configuration dialog are stored with the Confluence page content and will be visible in the HTML source of the page.